RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. The Uptime Institute’s Tier certification
 Answer: A.

-Egress monitoring tools combined with DRM and SIEM enhance the security value of each because you create in-depth/layered defense.
+**Egress monitoring tools combined with DRM and SIEM enhance the security value of each because you create in-depth/layered defense**.
 Project management software does not really have anything to do with security, so option B is incorrect.
 Insurance is a risk transfer mechanism and does not aid in risk mitigation efforts; egress monitoring is for risk mitigation, so option C is incorrect.
 The Tier certification program is for the cloud provider and is not used by the cloud customer, so option D is incorrect.

-### Question # 46 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
+### [important] Question # 46 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
 You are interested in fielding the solution as an awareness tool to optimize security for your organization through conditioning user behavior.
 You decide to set the solution to _______________.
 A. Suspend user accounts and notify the security office when it detects possible sensitive data egress attempted by a user
 B. Halt the transaction and notify the user’s supervisor when the user attempts to transfer sensitive data
 C. Query the user as to whether they intend to send sensitive data upon detection of an attempted transfer